MY Raven

-The MY Raven is a passenger vessel operating for Ullswater 'Steamers' on the lake of Ullswater in the English Lake District, where she has spent her entire working life.
+MY Raven is a passenger vessel operating for Ullswater 'Steamers' on the lake of Ullswater in the English Lake District, where she has spent her entire working life.
 She was built in 1889 as a steam vessel, but converted to diesel power in 1934.
 She is a member of the National Historic Fleet.

 The Raven has a length of 111.93 ft, a beam of 14.98 ft and a draught of 2.85 ft.
 Her gross tonnage is 63, and she can carry 150 passengers.
 She is the largest vessel in the Ullswater 'Steamers' fleet.